 What to do if You Are Involved in a Car Accident With an Unlicensed Driver?

-If you are harmed in a car crash and end up incurring medical bills as the result of the accident caused by an unlicensed driver, you should avoid your first urge to simply give up and abandon the claim.
+If you are injured in a car crash and end up incurring medical bills as the result of the accident caused by an unlicensed driver, you should avoid your first urge to simply give up and abandon the claim.
 An accident attorney at The Law Office of Cohen & Jaffe LLP can review the details of your case.
 You might still be able to receive compensation for damages caused by a motorist who lacks insurance.
 Our mva lawyers can also help you appreciate the choices you have during an initial free meeting with one of our lawyers.

 Insurance Issues When an Unlicensed Motorist is in a Crash